jobizil/jobizil/README.md

 ---

-> I'm a 👨🏾‍💻 Backend Engineer | 🛠 Pentesting Enthusiast!
+> I'm a 👨🏾‍💻 Backend Engineer and a 🛠 Pentesting Enthusiast!

 - 🌱 I’m currently fiddling around with Typescript.
 I mean, life is learning😉.
 - 👯 I’m looking to collaborate with awesome and mindful developers.